 The forerunner of the Police Museum was the Police Historical Records Committee formed in 1964 which collected a significant number of artifacts relating to the history of the Force and proposed the foundation of a museum to display them.
 Originally housed in Police Headquarters, the Police Museum was started in a limited form in 1976 and later moved to Tai Sang Commercial Building in Wan Chai, and moved to the present site in 1988.

 The Museum is divided into four galleries: Orientation Gallery, Triad Societies and Narcotics Gallery, Hong Kong Police Then and Now Gallery and Thematic Exhibition Gallery.
 It has a total floor area of 570 square metres for displaying around 600 exhibits.

-Orientation Gallery - This gallery describes the general history of the Force through historical photographs, historical archives, uniforms, equipment, firearms and other artifacts.
-Significant exhibits include the head of the 'Sheung Shui Tiger' which was shot in 1915 after killing a policeman, the donation of memorabilia from the widow of a former Commissioner of Police, Mr. Duncan MacIntosh, a 'Plague Medal' of 1894 and examples of counterfeit banknotes.
+Orientation Gallery - this gallery describes the general history of the Police Force through historical photographs and archives, uniforms, equipment, firearms and other artefacts.
+Significant exhibits include the head of the “Sheung Shui Tiger” which was shot in 1915 after killing two policemen, the donation of memorabilia from the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a 'Plague Medal' of 1894, etc.